-Redwood is often preferred for siding and decks because of its attractive appearance, unsurpassed stability and the durability of its heartwood; however, left natural or with the minimal protection of poorly maintained finishes, any exterior wood's appearance will change color.
+Redwood is often preferred for siding and decks because of its attractive appearance, unsurpassed stability and the durability of its heartwood.
+However, if it is left natural or with the minimal protection of poorly maintained finishes, any exterior wood's appearance will change color.

-The first step toward a remedy is to identify the source of discoloration.
-Using simple household chemicals and a little logic, any homeowner can easily determine the cause of wood discoloration.
+The first step toward a remedy is to identify the source of the discoloration.
+Using simple household chemicals and a little logic, any homeowner can easily determine the causes of wood discoloration.

 Mildew is often a problem on decks and siding in moist environments.
 Mildew is a superficial fungus growth that lives on the surface of the wood but does not degrade its structure.
-Mildew may be found on the moist, north walls of buildings, on shaded decks and in moist areas with a restricted air flow.
-A relative humidity of 70 percent or more at the wood surface is ideal for mildew growth.
+Mildew may be found on the moist, north walls of buildings, on shaded decks and in moist areas with restricted airflow.
+Relative humidity of 70 percent or more at the wood surface is ideal for mildew growth.

 - Note: Household bleach should NEVER be mixed with detergent containing ammonia; fumes can be fatal particularly in an unventilated or enclosed area.

 Extractive bleeding appears in several forms.
 Some boards, high in extractive content, may turn very dark if unprotected by finishes and exposed to moisture.
 Extractives may bleed through paints if stain-blocking oil or alkyd primers are not used.
 In other cases, extractives may discolor the face of paints or other finishes if they are allowed to drip over them.
-Condensation on the unprimed back side or wicking under the lap from the face of bevel siding are common causes of this.
+Condensation on the unprimed backside or wicking under the lap from the face of bevel siding is the most common cause of this.

 Oxalic acid, readily available in paint and hardware stores, is used to diagnose and remove extractive stains.
 A solution of oxalic acid crystals dissolved in water should be applied to a small discolored area.
 Extractive stains will fade and disappear in twenty minutes or less following this application.